Doctor’s Orders

 Patsy hesitated.
 “I don't suppose I could request a second opinion?”

-But the look from her aunt made it clear: there wasn’t.
+But the look from her aunt made it clear.
+There wasn’t.

-“This may sting,” Aunt Honoria murmured.
+“This may smart,” Aunt Honoria warned.

 Thwack.